SteelCompendium/compendium/docs/Classes/Talent/1st-Level Features/Talent Ward/Repulsive Ward.md

 # Repulsive Ward

-You make yourself an invisible ward of telekinetic energy.
-When an adjacent creature deals damage to you, you can push them a number of squares equal to your Reason score as a free triggered action.
+You surround yourself with an invisible ward of telekinetic energy.
+Whenever an adjacent creature deals damage to you, you can use a free triggered action to push them up to a number of squares equal to your Reason score.